MarvinLvn/voice-type-classifier/docs/evaluations.md

 ***Tab 0.
 Running times as a function of the batch size and the device.***

 It takes roughly 1/35 of the audio duration to run the model with a batch of size 32 on GPU.
-Similarly, it takes approximatively 1/4 of the audio duration to run the model on CPU.
+Similarly, it takes approximately 1/4 of the audio duration to run the model on CPU.

 *OOM stands for out of memory.